Installation and Configuration – CDRv5 Client

 Understanding Database Ownership

-Each CDRv5 Database has an "Owner" computer.
+Each CDRv5 Database has an "owner" computer.
 The owner computer is the only computer that can update the database with new CDR and CPM records.
 Other computers can only use the database for query purposes.
 The owner computer can also perform database administration tasks such as defining new users.

 Understanding Database Security

-The MS-SQL security model supports Database security, Operating System security or mixed mode (both).
-You database administrator (perhaps yourself) setup the security model when the MS-SQL Server was installed.
+The MS-SQL security model supports Database security, Operating System security, or mixed mode (both).
+Your database administrator would have setup the security model when the MS-SQL Server was installed.
 The CDRv5 Client software supports all MS-SQL security models.

 In summary, the security is a two step process: 1) authorize a domain user to access MS-SQL server using its own security configuration and 2) configuring the CDRv5 Database Users table to allow access to its data.

 No Video Available Currently